django/deps/draft/XXXX-dissolve-core.rst

 A person may serve in the role of Releaser and Merger simultaneously.

-A person who has the role of Releaser will *not* automatically be granted access to push code to <https://github.com/django/django/>.
+The initial set of Releasers will consist of the Django Fellows.
+Thereafter, the Technical Board will select Releasers as necessary to maintain their number at a minimum of three.

-The initial set of Releasers will consist of the Django Fellows, and one additional person chosen by the Technical Board from among those who currently have permission to issue releases of Django.
-Thereafter, the Technical Board will select Releasers as necessary to maintain their number at three.
+It shall not be a requirement that a Releaser also be a Django Fellow, but the Django Software Foundation shall have the power to use funding of Fellow positions as a way to make the role of Releaser sustainable.

 Releasers will issue new releases of Django under the following circumstances, using the terminology for releases outlined at